-Finding travel blogging sponsorships and travel the world for free isn’t a tough thing to do.
-You just need to know HOW!
+Finding travel blogging sponsorships and travelling the world for free isn’t a tough thing to do.
+You just need to know how to do it.

 Blogging takes time to gain followers.
-And lesser followers in the initial phase of blogging means no sponsors, at least no big sponsor.
-So rather look for small sponsors — a hotel located in the city you’re next visiting, or a tour company locally operating.
+And lesser followers in the initial phase of blogging may get you no travel sponsors, at least no big sponsor.
+So what’s the solution?
+Look for small sponsors — a hotel located in the city you’re next visiting, or a tour company locally operating.

-During my first six to eight months of full-time travel blogging, I didn’t get an opportunity to work with a tourism board (tourism boards are the government boards representing a city, state or a country at large).
-Searching for emails from people working with tourism boards and writing them emails was moreover only wasting time.
+During my first six to eight months of full-time travel blogging, I didn’t get an opportunity to work with a tourism board (tourism boards are the government boards representing a city, state or a country).
+Searching for relevant people’s emails was moreover wasting a lot of time.
 So I changed focus, as a few other travel bloggers suggested, and tried partnering with local businesses instead.

 Get a list of hotels in the city you’re next visiting on booking.com, and shoot them an email.
 Or look for a tour company on Tripadvisor and see if they can offer you a free tour.

-Once you reach minimum traction and have built some portfolio to show-off, start pitching emails to tourism boards.
+Once you reach minimum traction and build a portfolio (a Media Kit for travel blog) start pitching emails to big travel sponsors or tourism boards.

 Start with local tourism boards initially.
-Eg Ahmedabad tourism board (if we have one) rather than Gujarat tourism board, and it’s for a simple reason — country tourism boards are hard to impress initially.
-The first three tourism boards that sponsored me were all local too — Goa, Zurich (in Switzerland) and Stuttgart (in Germany).
+Eg Ahmedabad tourism board (if we have one) rather than Gujarat tourism board.
+The first three tourism boards that sponsored me were all local too — Goa tourism board, Zurich tourism board and Stuttgart tourism board.

-Getting sponsorships in the digital industry is as much a game of having good content as it is of having a useful contact.
-And fellow bloggers are the only great source for that.
+Getting sponsorships in the digital industry is as much a game of having good content as it is of having useful contacts.
+And fellow bloggers are a great source for relevant useful contact.

-Fellow established bloggers moreover have an idea (based out of their experiences) about which tourism boards are currently working with bloggers in your country, and which are not.
-So talk to them and generate some useful leads.
+Fellow established bloggers moreover have an idea (out of their experience) about which tourism boards are currently working with bloggers in your country and which are not.

-An ideal way of improving your chances of getting sponsors for travel is by believing in the expression of ‘the power of unity’.
+An ideal way of improving your chances of getting travel sponsors is by believing in the expression of ‘the power of unity’.
 How?
 Imagine it this way…

 If 1000 people read your blog every month you have a readership of 1000 people in a month.
-Now if you start writing for a travel magazine from tomorrow that has a readership of 100,000 a month, what do you become?
-A travel blogger (or let’s call you a travel writer) who can offer a possible readership of 100,000+1000 people a month.
+Now if you start writing for a travel magazine that has a readership of 100,000 a month, what do you become?
+A travel blogger (or let’s call you a travel writer) who can offer a possible readership of 100,000+1000 people a month to a sponsor.
 Now that’s a good looking figure to motivate a travel company or a tourism board to sponsor your trip.

-Remember… Professional travel blogging isn’t only about having an impressive blog, but about having an impressive personal portfolio and being able to provide more reach to a potential sponsor.
+Remember… Professional travel blogging isn’t only about having an impressive blog, but about having an impressive personal portfolio and being able to provide more reach to your sponsor.